 Examples of feedback loops are daily stand ups, retrospectives, demos and planning sessions.
 Whilst the names of these feedback loops may slightly differ, they are common within every team.
 Each one serves a different purpose and all of them are forms of governance that are applied to Agile ways of working.

-For now, I’ve put my own manifesto on Agile governance:
+I’ve put my own manifesto on Agile governance:

 - IT IS Context over Control – Sufficient for the context.